Olaug Bollestad: 2020

 In November, following concerns expressed by Socialist Left's Arne Nævra that Norway also should kill minks like Denmark, Bollestad responded by saying that the situation was completely under control, and added that Norway had fewer minks then Denmark, also spread over farms in a different way.

 In December, after getting her hunting license, Bollestad visited the Norwegian Association of Hunters and Anglers in Drøbak to mark their 150th anniversary.
 She also joined them to hunt deer.

+2021

 In January 2021, Bollestad reassured that there were sufficient amount of food and no shortage of it after hearing people continued to hoard shops.
 She said that: "If we start emptying the shelves, there will be a larger movement of people.
 If we can keep our ears open, we will distribute this to everyone".
 She went on to add that people should rest assured that there are large storages of food, and that shops and pharmacies upheld their normal opening hours.

-At a press conference following Kjell Ingolf Ropstad's announced resignation on 18 September 2021, Erna Solberg said that Bollestad would be appointed to succeed him on Monday, 20 September.
+At a press conference following Kjell Ingolf Ropstad's announced resignation on 18 September 2021, Erna Solberg said that Bollestad would be appointed to succeed him on 20 September.

+Following the government's defeat at the 2021 parliamentary election, Bollestad was succeeded by Sandra Borch as minister of agriculture and food, and Kjersti Toppe as minister of children and families.